Mental Health and Wellbeing Support at West Lakes Academy

 - We all have the right to a work-life balance

-- Miss McCabe leads on mental health and wellbeing across the academy and is always keen to support in any way possible
+- Miss Relph leads on mental health and wellbeing across the academy and is always keen to support in any way possible

 Our decision to focus on mental health and wellbeing was based on a multitude of factors rather than any one reason.
 As an outstanding, forward thinking school, West Lakes Academy is always looking to provide students with the very best experiences and opportunities so that they are able to lead fulfilling lives.